ngs-docs/angus/analyzing_nanopore_data.md

     assembly-stats ectocooler_all_2D.fastq
 ```

-Run this to make a file with all read lengths :
+Run this to make a file with all read lengths:

 ```
     cat ectocooler_all_2D.fastq | paste - - - - | awk -F"\t" '{print length($2)}' > lengths.txt
 ```

 Start RStudio server:

 ```
     echo My RStudio Web server is running at: http://$(hostname):8787/
 ```